Emil-96/privacy_policies/projects/mobile/motodash/PRIVACY_POLICY.md

 The app does not retrieve any information from the notifications other than the title, artist and album cover of the currently playing song.

-The app does not send any information about the currently playing song or other notifications anywhere.
+The app does not send any information about the currently playing song or other notifications anywhere

+### Ads

+Ads will be shown when the user wants to access the map.
+The ads are provided by [Google AdMob](https://admob.google.com/home/).

+As per [their documentation](https://developers.google.com/admob/android/privacy/play-data-disclosure#data_collected_and_shared_automatically), the Google Mobile Ads SDK collects the following information:
+- IP address
+- User product interactions
+- Diagnostic information
+- Device and Account identifiers

+You can read more about the information collected by Google [here](https://support.google.com/admob/answer/7665968).

+When the map is not enabled, ads will not be displayed and this information will not be collected..

 ## What information is stored?